Riyudha03/PPKPL_UAS_AutomationTest/README.md

 # PPKPL_UAS_AutomationTest_X
 This Testing Involves Login, Posting, Replying, Searching, and etc.
-Keep in mind that some testing requires prequisites to start Posting and Replying involves uploading picture from your device.
+Keep in mind that some testing requires prequisites to start.
+Posting and Replying involves uploading picture from your device.
 A folder containing sample pictures is provided for Posting and Replying.
+The testing Tool used for web test is Selenium IDE Webdriver.
+You can acquire it from Chrome or Firefox Extensions.

 The sample user information is follows:
 Email    : yoyemi8226@eqvox.com